Date of Award

 To summarize, certain scales from the ICES were strongly related to satisfaction with the Web sites.
 The respondents' ratings of the 12 categories and the sum of these 12 ratings were strongly correlated with the satisfaction items and total satisfaction score.
 For the High Convenience Web site, particularly, the Visitor Greeting, Catalog, Shopping Cart, Consistency & Standardization, Efficiency, and Brick & Mortar ratings were all positively correlated with the total satisfaction score.
 For the Low Convenience Web site, the correlations between the Visitor Greeting, Catalog, and Coherence & Organization ratings scores and the total satisfaction score were all greater than .50, which indicated a high degree of validity for these ratings with respect to satisfaction.

 Lin, Yue-Jer, "A Study Into Effective Websites Properties as Defined by the Internet Commerce Evaluation Scale in Taiwan" (2004).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 209.